Android 9 Pie vs. iOS 12: Overview and Comparison

 All these great updates in Android 9 Pie and iOS 12 are proof that Google and Apple are stepping up their game to make the user experience better.
 Each of them has its specific advantages that will depend on the person’s preference or what they find valuable.
 This competition is great to have between OS giants because it encourages these companies to innovate their products, making them faster, simpler, and more secure.
 It helps to learn more about how differently Android and iOS are developed to better understand the impact of these releases.

 Now back to you, which one do you like better?
 Let us know your thoughts.

 About Full Scale

 Full Scale is an offshore web development firm that helps local businesses in Kansas City and beyond to grow their development teams.
-If you’re looking to hire web developers for your business, make sure to get your free consultation with our Accounts Specialist today.
+If you’re looking to hire web developers for your business, make sure to get your free consultation with us today.